Absolute block signalling: Signalling bell

 The signalling bell, also known as a block bell, is used in conjunction with the block instruments if the bell is not integrated with them.
-It is a single stroke design that is used to communicate from one signal box to an adjacent one.
 Each bell has its own distinctive sound so that the signalman knows which box is communicating with him.

 There are a set of standard bell codes.
-Each communication starts with a single strike of the bell meaning “Call attention”.
+Each communication starts with a single strike of the bell meaning "Call attention".
 The recipient signalman then shows that he has received the message by repeating it back to the sender.
-All subsequent bell messages are acknowledged promptly by repeating back to the sender – with the single exception of six strikes which indicate “Obstruction danger” which is not echoed back until all relevant signals have been set to “Stop”.
+All subsequent bell messages are acknowledged promptly by repeating back to the sender – with the single exception of six strikes which indicate "Obstruction danger" which is not echoed back until all relevant signals have been set to "Stop".

 Example block-bell exchange

 An example is the process of signalling a train in the up direction (from A to C) past a signal box B. The signal box in rear is A and the signal box in advance is C. The block indicators at B are in the Normal position.
 The signalman at A "offers" the train to B by sending an "Is Line Clear?" code on the block bell; for example to offer an express passenger train, he sends four beats consecutively; an ordinary passenger train is offered by sending three beats, and after a pause one more beat, usually written as 3-1.
-If the signalman at B can accept the train safely (if there is no other train in the section, and the line is clear up to B's clearing point) he "accepts" the train by repeating the bell signal, and placing the commutator on his block instrument for the section from A to "Line Clear".
+If the signalman at B can accept the train safely (if the line is clear up to B's clearing point and will not need to be blocked by another train) he "accepts" the train by repeating the bell signal, and placing the commutator on his block instrument for the section from A to "Line Clear".
 The "Line Clear" is repeated at box A, and allows the signalman at A to clear, or "pull off", his signals.
 In case the line is not clear, B simply does not acknowledge A's "Is Line Clear?", and leaves the commutator in the Normal position.

 At this point, B will not clear any of his signals.
 Firstly, he cannot clear his starting signal without a "Line Clear" from C. As a result, B will not clear his home signal – he can only clear it when he either has a clear run through (which he does not have without a "Line Clear" from C), or is confident that the train will be able to stop at his starting (or section) signal (this is not done until the train is in view and visibly under control).
 Finally, his distant will not clear without both his home and starting signals being clear.